lebaston100/ProductionClock/README.md

 ### The rundown/settings sheet
 The rundown and settings are stored in the same google sheet document but on different sheets("pages/tabs/whatever").
 The rundown one has to be called "Rundown" and the settings one "Settings".
 **I highly suggest you just clone the template provided here for ease-of-use:** [google sheets template here](https://docs.google.com/spreadsheets/d/1vuk6D56GfGpQ8ZVcVkTZMTHZln62enbjQTnc_ASXXFw/edit?usp=sharing)
 The template is also included in the git as "ProductionClockTemplate.ods"
+If you use the csv each has to have the same format as the google sheets.
+Unlike the google sheets the local file will automatically detect if the file was modified and read it again.

 Rundown:
 The first row conains the header that should not be modified (or else parsing the document will no longer work).
 Row 2 and following contain the actual rundown.
 There is no limit on how many rows you can have but the template is configured for 998 cues which i would guess is more then enough.